laravelkr/docs/dusk.md

     // Test...

     $browser->click('.login-page .container div > button');

 Dusk selectors allow you to focus on writing effective tests rather than remembering CSS selectors.
 To define a selector, add a `dusk` attribute to your HTML element.
 Then, prefix the selector with `@` to manipulate the attached element within a Dusk test:

-Dusk selectors allow you to focus on writing effective tests rather than remembering CSS selectors.
-To define a selector, add a `dusk` attribute to your HTML element.
-Then, prefix the selector with `@` to manipulate the attached element within a Dusk test: